johno/furtive/README.md

 ## Usage

-Detailed documentation can be found at [furtive.co](http://furtive.co).
+Detailed documentation and examples can be found at [furtive.co](http://furtive.co).

 ## License